C.T.C. - We See These Letters On Tea Descriptions But What Do They Mean?

 Orthodox is the traditional way of making tea where the leaves after withering are rolled in either special rolling machines or, very rarely now, by hand.
 The bruised leaves are then spread out, allowed to oxidise and then finally dried.
 The process can take hours, requires huge amounts of skill to know at what stage to start and stop a process and is very labour intensive.

 Cut to C.T.C (excuse the pun!).
 After a brief withering the whole process can take less than 1 hour and in very industrialised factories is made on a system of continuously running conveyor belts.
 The withered leaves are passed through cylindrical rollers with hundreds of little blades producing tiny uniformly shaped green pellets which oxidise very quickly and are then dried using powerful hot air driers.
+By the way, tea produced in this way is not to be confused with the fannings or tea dust which are the smallest grades left at the end of sorting high grade,orthodox teas.

 C.T.C is the main type of tea in tea bags.
 With the ever growing demand for tea bags in the second half of 20th century C.T.C proved the perfect type of production and over 95% of all tea now produced is made this way.
 It is quick, economical and easier to make, flows easily for the automated filling of tea bags, yields a cup of tea which brews and colours quickly with a uniformity of taste and a mildly astringent, strong flavour well suited to taking milk and sugar.